CONSERVATORY FACULTY RECITAL SERIES

 This annual competition offers Conservatory students an opportunity to perform with the Westminster Community Orchestra.
 In the fall of 2014, Conservatory piano students who were registered with the Conservatory for the prior academic year (September through May) are eligible to participate with a recommendation from their private Conservatory teacher.
 Next fall (fall 2015) the competition will be open to wind, string, and adult voice students who are recommended by their private Conservatory teacher.
 Winners of the Concerto Competition will be featured in performances with the Westminster Community Orchestra.
 Competition applications and guidelines will be available in the main office by September 1, 2014.

 SCHOLARSHIP AWARDS COMPETITION

 At the end of the fall term, faculty members may nominate outstanding students who have studied privately for the full fall term to compete for a Conservatory Scholarship Award.
 Awards are granted for achievement in private instrumental, vocal, or composition lessons.
 Winners are selected through a competitive audition by a panel of judges and receive a $200-per-term tuition remission to apply toward study at the Conservatory in their nominated field the following academic year.

 Tracey Chebra, Coordinator

-In the spring term, Conservatory high school students who are taking private voice lessons or are in the Westminster Community Chorus or Young Artist Program are invited, based on a recommendation from their teacher, to participate in the annual Teen Voice Competition.
+In the spring term, Conservatory high school students who are taking private voice lessons or are in the Westminster Community Chorus or the Honors Music Program are invited, based on a recommendation from their teacher, to participate in the annual Teen Voice Competition.
 The winners receive gift certificates for the Westminster Choir College bookstore and the opportunity to perform in a recital the day following the competition.